-Service Coordination (§ 438.208)
+Coordination and Continuity of Care (§ 438.208)

 Modern health care delivery systems are multi-faceted and involve complex interactions between many providers.
 Such delivery systems require coordination across the continuum of care.
 This standard requires that the MCO implement procedures to deliver primary care to and coordinate health care services for all enrollees.